 M.S.
 Thesis students can take their Final Examination no earlier than the semester preceding their anticipated graduation.
 The student should let the GAO know of their graduation intentions the semester prior to graduation.
-This will allow time for course requirement checks.
 Non-compliance with this requirement may delay graduation if the student has not met all degree requirements.
-It is the student's responsibility to ensure fulfillment of all degree requirements.

 The student is expected to be in charge of scheduling of their examination in coordination with both their Supervisory Committee and the GAO.
 Note that the UF Graduate School has deadlines for defense dates, so these should be reviewed prior to scheduling the oral examination.
-The student must work with the GAO for coordinating exam logistics (e.g. room reservations), whereby the exam must be scheduled at least 1 month in advance.
-Further, the student must submit an MS Thesis Oral Defense Announcement form, which outlines the date, time, title, location, student headshot, and abstract, at least two weeks prior to the examination date to permit time for public circulation (see website for form).
+The student must submit a fully completed MS Thesis Oral Defense Announcement form (see website for form) to the GAO at least 1 month in advance of the tentative exam date to coordinating exam logistics (e.g. room reservations) and required paperwork.
+A public announcement will then be generated using this information and circulated.
 Finally, the student should come to the GAO to pick up required forms (Examination Rubric and MS Thesis Signature Forms) for the thesis defense at least 1 week in advance.
 Graduation may be delayed for those who do not adhere to these rules.